Millennials, Leading the Charge on Corporate Social Responsibility

 What Is the Triple Bottom Line?

 The Triple Bottom Line (TBL) can also be referred to as the three P’s: People, Planet, and Profits.
-The TBL is an accounting framework to measure performance of your organization in social, environmental, and financial aspects.
+The TBL is an accounting framework to measure performance of your organization in social, environmental, and financial aspects to make a business a sustainable company.
 This framework encompasses profit, return on investment, and environmental and social dimensions.
 It can be a useful system to track and measure how your organization is progressing in its CSR goals.

 What Metrics Can Be Used to Track CSR?